Unlawful Flight in Arizona

 A.R.S.
 28-622.01

-Unlawful flight is similar to, but more serious than, a failure to yield charge or a failure to comply charge.
+Unlawful flight (also known as felony flight) is similar to, but more serious than, a failure to yield charge or a failure to comply charge.
 All three involve failing to do something that law enforcement wants done.
 The main difference is failure to yield and failure to comply do not involve an effort to escape from the police.

 In our office, we generally see unlawful flight charges accompanied by some other misdemeanor traffic violation.
 If the police believe a driver is fleeing, the driver is typically traveling at a high rate of speed.
 This could result in an excessive speed charge.
 The police may believe the driver is fleeing because the driver is doing things like passing other cars in turn lanes or by crossing double yellow lines.
 This could result in a reckless driving charge.
 Similarly, if the driver is speeding, weaving in and out of traffic, and tailgating other drivers with the police following, an aggressive driving charge might follow.